Conference Description

 - Promote the practice of functional limb salvage so that patients maximize their active ambulatory status.

-- Navigate the complexities of biomechanics, limb salvage, the problem wound, wound based infection, preserving limb length.
+- Navigate the complexities of biomechanics, limb salvage, problem wounds, and wound based infection.

 - Cite the financial and social impact of diabetic limb salvage and amputation.